Fugitive father and children spotted in New Zealand bush three years after vanishing

 Editor

-A fugitive father and his three children who had not been seen in three years were spotted in the New Zealand wilderness by pig hunters.
+A fugitive father and his three children who had not been seen in three years have been spotted in the New Zealand wilderness by pig hunters.

-Tom Phillips and his children — Ember, 8, Maverick, 9, and Jayda, 11 — were seen walking in a grass field near Marokopa town on the country’s North Island.
+Tom Phillips and his children – Ember, eight, Maverick, nine, and Jayda, 11 – were seen walking in a grass field near Marokopa town on the country’s North Island.

-The family was spotted by two young hunters at around 6.30 pm on Thursday and discreetly recorded on a mobile phone camera, marking the first confirmed sighting of all four since they disappeared in December 2021.
+The family were spotted by two young hunters and discreetly recorded on a mobile phone camera, marking the first confirmed sighting of all four since they disappeared in December 2021.

 Mr Phillips fled with his children after a dispute with their mother nearly three years ago.
 He did not have legal custody of the children and violated a custody order by taking them to an “unknown location”.
 It is believed the children have had no outside contact since.